Oxygen Express train carrying 3 tankers of liquid medical oxygen reaches UP | Business

-An Oxygen Express train carrying three tankers of liquid medical oxygen arrived in Uttar Pradesh on Saturday morning as the state battles a surge in coronavirus cases.
+An Oxygen Express train carrying three tankers of liquid medical oxygen arrived in Uttar Pradesh on Saturday morning via a green corridor as the state battled a surge in COVID-19 cases.

 ''Two trucks of medical oxygen arrived in Lucknow around 6.30 am while one truck was offloaded in Varanasi.
-Each truck has a capacity of containing 15,000 litres of medical oxygen,'' Additional Chief Secretary (Home) Awanish Kumar Awasthi told PTI.
+Each truck has a capacity of 15,000 liters of medical oxygen,'' Additional Chief Secretary (Home) Awanish Kumar Awasthi told PTI.

 The train arrived from Bokaro in Jharkhand.

 ''The arrival of two trucks of medical oxygen will meet around half the demand of Lucknow for Saturday.
-The state capital will now be in a better position,'' Awasthi said.
+The state capital will now be in a better position.
+The second Oxygen Express departed at around 5.30 am from Lucknow for Bokaro with four tankers,'' Awasthi said.

+District Magistrate of Varanasi Kaushal Raj Sharma said a tanker carrying 14,000 liters of liquid medical oxygen has reached there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)